krateoplatformops/finops-prometheus-exporter-generic/README.md

 ![Krateo Composable FinOps Prometheus Exporter Generic](resources/images/KCF-exporter.png)

 ## Configuration
-This container is automatically started by the FinOps Operator Exporter.
+This container is automatically started by the FinOps Operator Exporter and you do not need to install it manually.

 To build the executable:
 ```